 2 The Point Training

 Welcome to 2 the Point Training for rural and public transportation drivers!
-These training cards have been designed to be quick refresher trainings for transportation drivers that can be reviewed in the break room, while parked and waiting for a passenger to finish an appointment, or at the beginning of the day before beginning a route.
-Each card has training information on the front and a set of questions on the back.
-After the driver finishes reviewing the information, he/she can answer the short quiz.
-There is space at the bottom of the card for both the driver's and his/her supervisor's signature.
+These training cards have been designed to be quick refresher trainings for drivers that can be reviewed in the break room, while parked and waiting for a passenger to finish an appointment, or at the beginning of the day before starting a route.
+Each card has training information on the front and a quiz on the back.
+There is space at the bottom of the quiz for both the driver's and his/her supervisor's signature.

 This program is meant to be an interim refresher course only and more detailed trainings should take place periodically.